Affine and cyclotomic Schur categories: Introduction

 \subsection{Affine and cyclotomic webs}

 Throughout this paper, all categories and functors will be $\kk$-linear for an arbitrary commutative ring $\kk$ with $1$.
 Brundan, Entova-Aizenbud, Etingof and Ostrik \cite{BEEO} formulated a strict monoidal category $\W$, called a (polynomial) web category $\W$.
 Th category $\W$ is a simpler $\mathfrak{gl}_\infty$-version of Cautis-Kamnitzer-Morrison $\mathfrak{sl}_N$-web category \cite{CKM}.
-They further showed that $\W$ is isomorphic to a Schur category $\Sch$ whose endomorphism algebras are Schur algebras over $\kk$.
+They further showed that $\W$ is isomorphic to a Schur category $\Sch$ whose path algebras are Schur algebras over $\kk$.
 This in particular provides a diagrammatic presentation for the Schur algebras.
 An integral (double ladder) basis for the $\mathfrak{sl}_N$-web category was constructed by Elias \cite{El15} and two integral bases for $\W$ were given in \cite{BEEO}.

-In a prequel \cite{SW1} we formulated a monoidal category, the affine web category denoted $\AW$ (we remark that $\AW$ is also independently introduced in \cite{DKMZ}).
-The $\AW$ admits certain quotient categories called cyclotomic web categories and denoted $\W_\bfu$, for $\bfu \in \kk^\ell$ and $\ell \ge 1$.
-It was shown \cite{SW1} that $\W_\bfu$ is isomorphic to the $W$-Schur category $\WSch_{-\bfu}$ whose endomorphism algebras are idempotent subalgebras of $W$-Schur algebras which arise from Brundan-Kleshchev's higher level Schur duality for finite W-algebras of type $A$ \cite{BK08}.
+A monoidal category, called the affine web category and denoted $\AW$, was introduced in our prequel \cite{SWweb} and in \cite{DKM25}.
+The category $\AW$ admits certain quotient categories called cyclotomic web categories and denoted $\W_\bfu$, for $\bfu \in \kk^\ell$ and $\ell \ge 1$.
+It was shown \cite{SWweb} that $\W_\bfu$ is isomorphic to the $W$-Schur category $\WSch_{-\bfu}$ whose path algebras are idempotent subalgebras of $W$-Schur algebras which arise from Brundan-Kleshchev's higher level Schur duality for finite W-algebras of type $A$ \cite{BK08}.
 Thanks to such an isomorphism, $\W_\bfu$ has a well-developed representation theory over $\kk=\C$.